Shrewsbury Town Youth 0

 None.
 Rob Pearson for Johnny Hunt (70)

-Paul Gideon for Chris Marriott (71)
+Paul Gideon for Rob Pearson (72)

-Obi Anoruo for George Stewart (75)
+Obi Anoruo for Mark Stewart (80)

 Cautions